daniyalnasir/authenticator-android-compose/README.md

 ## Description
 A simple project to showcase multiple Code Authenticator Styles to be used in any Android Project.
 Kotlin and Compose is used to implement it.

-!Blue Background             |  White Background :-------------------------:|:-------------------------:
+Blue Background             |  White Background :-------------------------:|:-------------------------:
 ![](screenshots/blue_background.png)  |  ![](screenshots/white_background.png)

 ## Getting Started